CumulusNetworks/docs/content/cumulus-linux-43/Whats-New/_index.md

 <!-- vale off -->
 ## What's New in Cumulus Linux 4.3.4

-Cumulus Linux 4.3.4 provides security updates.
+Cumulus Linux 4.3.4 provides bug fixes.

 ## What's New in Cumulus Linux 4.3.3